nojhamster/osu-parser/README.md

 ```
 beatmap: {
   ...
-  previewtime: 42860,
+  PreviewTime: 42860,
   ...
 }
 ```

 ### Additionnal attributes :
-`fileformat` : osu file format (v7, v12...).
+`fileFormat` : osu file format (v7, v12...).
-`nbcircles` : number of circles.
+`nbCircles` : number of circles.
-`nbsliders` : number of sliders.
+`nbSliders` : number of sliders.
-`nbspinners` : number of spinners.
+`nbSpinners` : number of spinners.
 `bpm` : a single number if constant (ex `150`), or min~max (ex `140~180`).
-`totaltime` : total time in seconds (between the first timing point and the last object).
+`totalTime` : total time in seconds (between the first timing point and the last object).
-`drainingtime` : draining time in seconds.
+`drainingTime` : draining time in seconds.
+`hitObjects` : list of all hit objects.
+See HitObject below.
+`timingPoints` : list of all timing points.
+See TimingPoint below.

+### HitObject attributes
+`x`: abscissa.
+`y`: ordinate.
+`startTime`: start offset.
+`objectType`: integer involving bitwise enums, still need to figure out how to parse it.
+`soundType`: sound effect type.
+  - 0: none
+  - 2: whistle
+  - 4: finish
+  - 6: whistle-finish
+  - 8: clap
+  - 10: clap-whistle
+  - 12: clap-finish
+  - 14: clap-whistle-finish

+### TimingPoint attributes
+  `offset`: section offset in milliseconds.
+  `beatLength`: length of a single beat in milliseconds (float).
+If negative, it's a change of velocity.
+  `bpm`: number of beats per minute. (only if beatLength is positive)
+  `timingSignature`: 3 = simple triple, 4 = simple quadruple (used in editor).
+  `sampleSetId`: sound samples.
+None = 0, Normal = 1, Soft = 2.
+  `useCustomSamples`: use skin localised samples? (boolean)
+  `sampleVolume`: volume of the samples.
+  `timingChange`: is there a beatLength change ? (boolean)
+  `kiaiTimeActive`: is it a kiai section ? (boolean)

 ## Methods